fastrgv/RufasGate/README.md

 https://github.com/fastrgv/RufasGate/releases/download/v4.0.0/rg10nov17.tar.gz

-# RufasGate -- v 4.0.0
+# RufasGate

-# Recent changes:
+# Most Recent Updates:

-**ver 4.0.0 -- 10nov17**
+**ver 4.0.1 -- 5mar19**

-* added prebuilt executables for msWindows;
-* added working build scripts for msWindows;
+* Repaired bad DOD default that could cause aborts;
+* Smoothed Xbox motion;
+* Adjusted movement params;
+* Improved ocean waves & foam;
+* Improved lavapool;

 ## More change-history at end of file.

-## Note:  RufasGate has limited support but is no longer under active development...
-It is an eary predecessor of AdaGate, but written in C++, that remains here mainly to demonstrate a somewhat simpler build process that does not require Ada interfaces (bindings)...EG no OpenGL-ada-binding is required.

 ## RufasGate Game Description
 RufasGate is a first-person (you are the pusher) 3D sokoban puzzle game within a Stargate/Portal fantasy setting.
 It now runs on Windows, OSX, and GNU/Linux.

-While exploring a remote south-seas island you find an operational stargate that lures you into a curious sequence of dungeons.
-Your escape will require the logical rearrangement of weird power cells, called Zero Point Modules [ZPMs], that can roll in only two directions.
+Shipwrecked on a remote south-seas island, you find an operational stargate that sends you into a curious sequence of dungeons.
+Your escape will require moving weird power cells, called Zero Point Modules [ZPMs], that can roll in only two directions.

-Shoot your portal guns at the dungeon walls to define a wormhole escape.
-But, in order to activate it, all of the ZPMs must be bumped into their sockets.
-Now, you can only PUSH the ZPMs.
-That means you will fail if you roll one into a corner or against a wall.
+Shoot your portal guns at the dungeon walls to define an escape tunnel through another dimension.
+But, in order to activate the portals, all of the ZPMs must be bumped onto a power socket.
+And since you can only PUSH the ZPMs, you will fail if you roll one into a corner or against a wall.
+So think carefully before you push.

 There are 4 dungeons and 5 degrees of difficulty [DoD] for a total of 20 user-replaceable puzzles to solve.
 Escape all 4 levels at the current DoD to reach an exotic lake on the surface, where the DoD is increased for your next game.
 Each game resumes at the DoD and level attained in the previous game.